 Flightradar24 is not the only real-time flight tracker.

 Flight disruptions are frustrating, irritating, and cause stress.

 Especially if you have a tight schedule.

-And then there are also situations, when you can receive a free flight, free meal and free hotel room for a night (if it’s a long delay), plus compensation.
+And then there are also situations, when you can receive a free fligth, free meal and free hotel room for a night (if it’s a long delay), and also flight compensation.